 - Is there a control plan and lockout procedure to prevent human error?

 - A system must prevent non-compliant parts from entering the product stream.
 Lockouts on machines that detect a material or procedural fault are essential to making this happen.

-- What certified testing method is used to validate internal weld integrity?
+- What is the certified testing method used to validate internal weld integrity?

 - Friction welding causes material movement.
 Internal material defects unseen at the time of welding may flow from inside parent material into the weld zone.
 Detection of such occurrences, rare as they may be, is essential to prevent defective welds.

 - Do they understand the effect of heat in materials, so that pre-heating, cooling, stress relieving and other heat treat processes are properly applied?